F5Networks/f5-openstack-agent/f5_openstack_agent/client/bigip-onboard-cli.md

 2. update availability_zone to `test` and vtep_ip to `6.7.8.9`

-    `bigip-onboard update 8842dbbb-8041-4318-9517-f09cd29a3f55 --availability_zone test --vtep_ip 6.7.8.9`
+    `bigip-onboard update 8842dbbb-8041-4318-9517-f09cd29a3f55 --availability-zone test --vtep-ip 6.7.8.9`

-3. update external-physical-mapppings, it must give the ve-group id and the a host of the ve-group.
+3. update external-physical-mapppings, it must give the ve-group id and a host of the ve-group.

     `bigip-onboard update 4b4664de-87b4-4465-b36c-a470fb9fd3f1 --external-physical-mappings="exnet:1.2" --host=10.10.75.236`